shssoichiro/oxipng/README.md

 passing it, along with an input filename, into the [optimize function](https://docs.rs/oxipng/latest/oxipng/fn.optimize.html).

-It is recommended to disable the "binary" feature when including oxipng as a library.
+It is recommended to disable the "binary" feature when including Oxipng as a library.
 Currently, there is no simple way to just disable one feature in Cargo, it has to be done by disabling default features and specifying the desired ones, for example:
 `oxipng = { version = "9.0", features = ["parallel", "zopfli", "filetime"], default-features = false }`